A tour through Defender for Cloud Apps

 If you click on an app, you will see a ton of data regarding general information (founding date, headquarters, holding, data center locations, domain types and so on).
 The Security section hosts all relevant facts of the security posture (latest breach, encryption, MFA, certificate, authentication constructs).
 Compliance statistics are manifested (standardizations such as ISO 27001).
 Even Legal information is processed (GDPR, data ownership or retention policies).

 This is how future IT will work.
 CAS enables you to enforce policies (integrated or conditional access) of distinct organizational obligations when utilizing the cloud.
 For instance, if we would only be allowed to work with other companies that are ISO 27018 certified, we can make use of this.
 In past days you would need to gather this information by yourself or trust any source.
-Now it's all adopted through Cloud App Security.
+Now it's all adopted through Defender for Cloud Apps.

 Investigation holds the primary logs of all activities.
 Activity log helps to understand all actions in your cloud env.
 Files monitors SaaS apps, that store your files.
 Users and accounts is a list of all principals and accounts in your tenant.
 The security configuration goes beyond Azure, to integrate Amazon Web Services and Google Cloud Platform.
 And OAuth apps indicates apps you are working with.
 Read more about OAuth and OICD.